istgaips/invite/views/publications.md

   <img src="images/aamas2013.png" width="190" alt="" />
 </span>

-Pereira, Gonçalo, Rui Prada, and Pedro A. Santos.
+Gonçalo Pereira, Rui Prada, and Pedro A. Santos.
 2013.
 “Bases of Social Power for Agents.” to appear in Proceedings of the 12th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2013).
 <br/><a href="http://aamas2013.cs.umn.edu/">Conference Site</a>
 <a href="/documents/refarticleaamas2013b.rtf">Download Bibtex</a>